trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 **Yay**: See the ‘Yay’ section of the previous point (creating courses) - the positives here are virtually identical (total freedom).

-There are some additional positive points here: creating a product is a more social activity.
-You can discuss, code together, ask for advice more naturally than int he case of info product creation, which is a more individualistic way of creation.
+There are some additional positive points here: creating a product is a more social activity than course creation.
+You can discuss, code together, ask for advice more naturally than int he case of infoproduct making, which is a more individualistic way of working.

 **Nay**:  See the ‘Nay’ section of the previous point (creating courses) - the negatives here are virtually identical.